prantlf/vp/README.md

-      --no-tag            do not tag the commit during publishing --no-tag-skip-ci    do not add [skip ci] to the commit with the tag --no-push           do not push the commit and tag during publishing --no-release        do not create a new github release --no-archives       do not upload platform archives automatically as assets --no-failure        do not fail in case of no version change or release
+      --no-tag            do not tag the commit during publishing --no-tag-skip-ci    do not add [skip ci] to the commit with the tag --no-push           do not push the commit and tag during publishing --no-push-skip-ci   do not add -o ci.skip to the push with the changes --no-release        do not create a new github release --no-archives       do not upload platform archives automatically as assets --no-failure        do not fail in case of no version change or release